incognitojam/kahootj/README.md

 Reverse engineering kahoot.it

-This has similar functionality to the code here https://github.com/Arccotangent/kahoot-hack but it is being rewritten as a library so that you can develop custom Kahoot! apps and clients more easily.
+This has similar functionality to the code [here (kahoot-hack)](https://github.com/Arccotangent/kahoot-hack) but it is being rewritten as a library so that you can develop custom Kahoot! apps and clients more easily.

-Working as of November 16, 2016
+Working as of November 26th, 2016

 ## Building